SteeltoeOSS/Documentation/api/v4/tracing/index.md

 As the name implies, distributed tracing is a way of tracing requests through distributed systems.
 Distributed tracing is typically accomplished by instrumenting components of the system to recognize and pass along metadata that is specific to a particular action or user request, and using another backend system to reconstruct the flow of the request through that metadata.

 In the parlance of distributed tracing, a "span" is the basic unit of work.
-For example, sending an RPC is a new span, as is sending a response to an RPC.
+For example, sending an HTTP request creates a new span, as does sending a response.
-Spans are identified by a unique ID for the span and by another ID for the "trace", which the span is part of.
+Spans are identified by a unique ID and contain the ID for the "trace" it is part of.
-Spans also have other data like descriptions, key-value annotations, the ID of the span that caused them, and process IDs.
+Spans also have other data like descriptions, key-value annotations, the ID of the span that initiated the execution flow, and process IDs.
 Spans are started and stopped, and they keep track of their timing information.
 Once you create a span, you must stop it at some point in the future.
 A set of spans form a tree-like structure called a "trace".
-For example, a trace might be formed by a POST request that adds an item to a shopping cart.
+For example, a trace might be formed by a POST request that adds an item to a shopping cart, which results in calling several backend services.

 ## Log correlation